 The 85K Writing Challenge began as a small Facebook group, running our first 85K during the first 90 days of 2016.
 Our goal was simple.
 Write 85,000 words in 90 days – January through March.

 Writing 85,000 words in 90 days requires a commitment to write about 1,000 words (four typed pages), every day, for three months.
 Of course, many days, writers will write more than 1,000 words, setting themselves solidly on track to complete the challenge in the time allotted.
 Busy life?
 Can’t write every day?
 The 90-day time frame gives writers plenty of time to catch up when distractions and other commitments interrupt.
+And it helps that April is the first of three 30-Day Finish months, dedicated to finishing tasks and laying the groundwork for the next production cycle.
+Therefore, if you need a little extra time beyond the 90-Day Write cycle (Jan-Mar) then use the 30-Day Finish cycle in April to finish up before editing begins on May 1.

 Our goal will always be the writing of 85,000 words in 90 days every January through March, but for those writers wishing to continue, our broader mission is to embrace the writing life throughout the year by advancing the practice of productive writing from first word to first reader.